AdxmGG/playerworlds/README.md

-# Player Worlds - Beta Version
+# Player Worlds - Per Player Worlds.
-## Allow your players to create & manage their own worlds, no bungeecord needed.
+### Allow your players to create and manage their own worlds.

 ## Features
 * World navigator via a `/join` command or the custom server list panel.